 “Is it true, and how is it possible, that gemstones form in the sky?”

-Blessed with mineral rich lands, many of the tribal farmers in East Africa are unaware of valuable gem treasures waiting to be discovered under their feet as they tend their fields.
+Many of the tribal farmers in gem rich regions of East Africa are unaware of the valuable mineral resources just under their feet as they tend their fields.

 “Looking deep into the eyes of kids reminds us why we do what we do.
 We have to push forward, do the hard work, and make a path where none have gone before for the next generation.
 The kids of the orphanages, schools, and mining communities that we support in East Africa are dreaming big dreams and living on hope.
 We want to make sure those dreams come true.
 We have lots of exciting new things to announce in 2019: a year for building relationships, careers, and hope for the future.”